 - An allergic skin reaction (skin turns red and swollen or you develop hives) occurs.

 - You have an allergic reaction to bed bug bites.
 In a severe case, some people may need an antihistamine injection, corticosteroid, or epinephrine (adrenaline).

 - Itchiness occurs.
 In such a case, a dermatologist may prescribe an antihistamine pill or liquid.

 If you’re dealing with a nuisance mosquito bite, the Mayo Clinic recommends these home remedies:

-- Apply a lotion, cream, or paste.
-Calamine lotion or nonprescription hydrocortisone cream can help stop the mosquito bite from itching.
+- Apply a lotion, cream, or paste to the affected area.
+Anti-itch creams such as calamine lotion or nonprescription hydrocortisone cream can help stop the mosquito bite from itching.